 You are required to answer all questions posed by us or the insurer honestly and with reasonable care- the test will be that of the ‘average consumer’.

+Before renewal of the contract of insurance, specific questions will be asked.
+Again, you will be required to answer honestly and with reasonable care.
+Where you do not provide additional information (after being requested to do so) it can be presumed that the information previously provided remains unchanged.

 Failure to answer all questions honestly and with reasonable care can result in the Insurer being able to rely on proportionate remedies for misrepresentation, which include but are not limited to the insurer voiding the contract of insurance.
 If a policy is cancelled by an insurer for any reason including payment default you may encounter difficulty in purchasing insurance in the future.